KyeFelton/bunyips-and-bandits-app/src/handbook.md

 * Level 4: d12
 * Level 5: d20

-If you have any bonuses or penalties, add (or subtract) them from your roll.
+If you have any bonuses (or penalties), add (or subtract) them from your roll.

 If you don't have a level for the required skill, then you take 1 as the result.